 - Finely chop the spinach leaves using the pulse function of a food processor*.
 You can do this in advance and store it, covered, in the refrigerator.
 Set aside.

-- Boil the cubed potato with 1 tsp salt until very tender.
+- Boil** the cubed potato with 1 tsp salt until tender.
 Drain and set aside.

 - Meanwhile, heat oil and ghee in a large pan over medium-high heat and add the cumin seeds.
 Give them a few seconds to sizzle.
 Add the onion and cook, stirring often, until slightly golden, about 5-7 minutes.
 Add the slit green chili pepper, garlic, and ginger and cook until the raw smell disappears, about 20 seconds.
-Lower the heat and add the chopped tomato, spice powders, and salt.
+Add the chopped tomato, spice powders (except garam masala), and salt.
 Cook until the tomato becomes soft and the oil starts to leave the sides, about 3 minutes.

-- Raise the heat to medium-high and add the spinach.
-Stir-fry it until it loses its moisture, about 5 minutes for baby spinach and 10 minutes for bunch spinach.
+- Raise the heat to high and add the spinach.
+Stir-fry it until it loses its moisture, about 10 minutes.
 Add water as needed to prevent the spinach from sticking to the bottom.
-If you feel that it still isn't cooked, add a bit of water, cover, and cook on low heat for an additional 3-5 minutes.
+If you feel that it still isn't cooked, add 1/4 cup of water, cover, and cook on low-medium heat for an additional 5 minutes.
 When the spinach is cooked, add the boiled potatoes and stir to coat the potatoes with the spinach.
-Adjust salt, if needed.
+Add garam masala and more salt, if needed.
 Turn off the heat and sprinkle lime or lemon juice.